giftos1/programming-guide/Practice-Programming-Projects.md

 a large kebab with 2 toppings = $10
 large with 10 = $14
 Ask the user for their options, then print the final price.

+3. 5.
+Janey Davey works at JD Hi Fi and tries to upsell products with extended warranties.
+She wants a program to show the itemised and total price for a product with warranty.
+Warranties for products under $100 cost $10
+Warranties for more expensive products cost 10% of the product price, but the maximum is $199.
+Think about how much work it would take to modify these "configuration" values...
+Would you have to modify more than one place if the new maximum were $250 instead of $199, or the new rate went to 12% instead of 10%?
+**Example 1**
+Product price: $45.45
+Warranty = $10
+Total price = $55.45
+**Example 2**
+Product price: $450
+Warranty = $45.00
+Total price = $495.00
+**Example 3**
+Product price: $4500
+Warranty = $199.00
+Total price = $4699.00

-3. Implement an expert system based on a flowchart you make or find.
+4. Implement an expert system based on a flowchart you make or find.
 Each diamond (in a properly drawn example) is a question.
 Examples:
     1. http://3.bp.blogspot.com/_GY_NfovZtsk/RjjxEL2weSI/AAAAAAAAAFM/EeYNtwkhYW0/s400/problemsolving_flowchart.PNG
     2. http://xkcd.com/627/
     3. http://www.mathworks.com/help/techdoc/creating_plots/driver_flowchart.png
     4. http://www.mentalfloss.com/blogs/wp-content/uploads/2010/05/345horse.jpg

-## Loops
+## Repetition

 1. Write a menu-driven program that loops until the user quits.
 The options are (G)et name, (U)ppercase, (L)owercase, (Q)uit.
 The program should start by asking the user for their name before the menu, but they can (G)et a new name.
 U/L print the name in either uppercase or lowercase.